 \subsection{A climate scientist's view}

-In contrast to ML research, applied science is usually motivated by a broader research question; for example, how a climate variable in a certain region is affected by climate change.
+In contrast to ML research, applied science is usually motivated by a broader research question; for example, how a weather variable in a certain region is affected by climate change.

-Data collection and pre-processing follow from this question, drawing on sources such as observational datasets, reanalysis products, and climate model outputs.
+Data collection and pre-processing techniques are informed by this question, drawing on sources such as observational datasets, reanalysis products, and climate model outputs.
 The researcher usually first defines clear criteria, such as independence, performance, and spread \citep{merrifield2023climate}, and then identifies datasets that best meet them.
 In practice, no single dataset will be perfect: one may perform best under one criterion while another excels under different criteria.
 This is particularly challenging in climate science, where relevant time horizons extend far beyond what can be directly verified, and researchers must rely on model simulations that differ in many aspects.
 Uncertainty quantification is therefore not optional but central.
-In applied research, data selection is essential; yet, in the robust case, conclusions must remain valid regardless of the datasets and methods used.
+In applied research, data selection is essential; yet, in robust cases, conclusions must remain valid regardless of the datasets and methods used.

-Following initial data selection, the researcher begins analyzing the data to address the research question.
-During this phase, exploratory analyses may reveal unexpected patterns or insights, which can lead to further investigation, additional data collection, or refinement of the original data selection or research question.
-This iterative cycle of analysis and validation continues until the researcher is satisfied that the data and the findings are robust.
+Following the initial data selection, the researcher begins analyzing the data to address the research question.
+During this phase, exploratory analyses may reveal unexpected patterns or insights that can lead to further investigation, additional data collection, or refinement of the original data selection or research question.
+This iterative cycle of analysis and validation continues until the researcher is satisfied that the data and findings are robust.
 Finally, the results are interpreted, visualized, and communicated, ensuring that the findings are both clear and reproducible.

 But where and how do machine learning emulators fit into this pipeline?